article

 Shadow IT and malware are not the same thing.
 Although shadow IT can be a source of malware infiltration, it is not malware.

-Shadow IT is associated with malware because cybercriminals often target shadow IT with malware and ransomware as it is considered to be a weak access point.
+Shadow IT is associated with malware because cybercriminals often target shadow IT with malware and ransomware, which is considered to be a weak access point.
 This is because shadow IT usually lacks the security controls that protect sanctioned IT systems.

 How should organizations mitigate shadow IT risk?